openvswitch/ovs/Documentation/howto/selinux.rst

 Installation
 ------------

-Refer to the `Fedora installation guide <INSTALL.Fedora.rst>`__ for instructions on how to build all Open vSwitch rpm packages.
+Refer to :doc:`/intro/install/fedora` for instructions on how to build all Open vSwitch rpm packages.

 Once the package is built, install it on your Linux distribution::